Starrysparklez/opendeepl/README.md

 ## OpenDeepL
-OpenDeepL is a simple DeepL Translator parser that allows you to translate text using Headless Chromium and .
+OpenDeepL is a simple DeepL Translator parser that allows you to translate text using Headless Chromium.

+**Use it at your own risk.
+The project was created for educational purposes.**

 Used libraries:
 * http